 It’s worth noting that, like any mesh system, an Alien mesh has all the features and settings of the router unit.

 Consequently, as I’ve noted in my review of the Alien router, the Alien mesh system is rather thin on network settings and customization.
 But it does have unique and useful Teleport VPN and adblocking features.
 However, as a mesh system, it has some new helpful Wi-Fi settings.

 Independent extra Wi-Fi networks for each node

 Using the AmpliFi app, you can choose to use the Alien with its default Wi-Fi settings, where all three bands use a single network name.
 Or you can turn the Common SSID Name setting off and make a separate name for each network.
-Either case, the Alien works just like any other mesh system.
+In either case, the Alien works just like any other mesh system.
 The Wi-Fi settings will replicate in all hardware units.

 However, an Alien mesh system also gives you an option to create a new virtual network for each band.
 If you choose to do this, the additional network remains at the hardware unit.

-This setting is quite helpful if you want to create an exclusive network in a particular band for individual clients at a specific location.
+This setting is helpful if you want to create an exclusive network in a particular band for individual clients at a specific location.
 It’s a way to manage the system’s bandwidth.
-For example, you can force slow dated Wi-Fi clients to only work on the 2.4GHz band.
+For example, you can force dated Wi-Fi clients to only work on the 2.4GHz band.

 Using the AmpliFi mobile app, though, you can dictate which band to work as the backhaul link — or backbone as Ubiquiti calls it — at any given time.
-So, for fast speed, you can pick a 5GHz band, or for more extended range, select the 2.4GHz band.
+So, for fast speed, you can pick a 5GHz band, or for a more extended range, select the 2.4GHz band.